luapower/x-widgets/x-widgets.md

 * this lib does not even quote html attributes. why are you still reading?
 * this lib uses a deployment system whereby you open up your file explorer and then you copy-paste a bunch of .css and .js files to your goddam www folder.
-* look, it's not even a framework, it's a library. don't you wanna use React or something cool like that?
+* look, it's not even a framework, it's a library. don't you wanna use _a framework_?